ABMatrix/bool-network/README.md

 # Move Node

-A new SRML-based substrate and libra move engine.
+A new RML-based substrate and libra move engine.

 # Building